Storo, Norway

 Storo is a neighborhood in the boroughs of Sagene and Nordre Aker in Oslo, Norway.
 It is located east of Nydalen, south-west of Grefsen and north of Sandaker.
 In addition to block housing, it hosts the Storo Storsenter shopping center.
 There are also many car dealerships in the area.
 The Ring 3 trunk road runs through Storo, and the area is served by Storo station on the Oslo T-bane and Oslo Tramway.

 The name

 The neighbourhood is named after the farm Storo.
 This farm was the big (store) part of the old farm O. The farm O is first mentioned in 1279 ("Oo"), and the name is identical to the Norse word ó, a sideform of á f 'river' (here Akerselva river).

-The farm was divided into two parts around 1550 AD: Storo ("Store O") and Lillo ("Lille O" - lille means 'little').
+The farm was divided into two parts around 1550: Storo ("Store O") and Lillo ("Lille O" - lille means 'little').